Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Frequently asked questions about winter in Japan

-The winter months in Japan are December, January and February.
-Typically it feels like winter from about mid-December to early March.
+The winter months blanket Japan in December, January and February.
+Typically it feels like winter from about mid-December to early March (the famous cherry blossoms start from mid-late March).

 What are the winter temperatures in Japan?

-The climate throughout Japan varies wildly, from the tropical and mild islands of Okinawa in the south to the frigid scenery of Hokkaido in the country’s north.
+Is winter in Japan cold?
+This will be relative to what you’re used to at home.
+The climate throughout Japan varies wildly, from the tropical and mild islands of Okinawa in the south to the frigid scenery of Hokkaido winter in the country’s north.

 On average, during December to February you can expect the Tokyo region to experience highs of 14°C and lows of 2°C. The average daily temperature in January, the coldest month, is around 6°C.